Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 How Do Carbon Fiber Barrels Work?

-These barrels are made with (usually) a stainless core that’s noticeably thinner than other barrels.
-This core includes the rifling that imparts spin to your bullet and makes your gun, ya know, a rifle instead of a smooth-bore musket.
+Carbon fiber barrels are made with (usually) a stainless core that’s noticeably thinner than other barrels.
+The core includes the rifling that imparts spin to your bullet.

 Christensen Arms CA-15 Carbon Barrel Assembly .223 Wylde